-The Ahuntsic-Cartierville borough is located at the extreme north of the Island of Montreal with an easy access to the City of Laval, a populated and commercial suburb located across the Rivière-des-Prairies.
-Ville de Laval being a key centre with an economy based on the service sector and on a strong manufacturing sector.
+The Ahuntsic-Cartierville borough is located at the extreme north of the Island of Montreal with an easy access to the City of Laval, a populated and commercial suburb across the Rivière-des-Prairies.
+Ville de Laval is also a key centre with an economy based on the service sector and on a strong manufacturing sector.

-Ahuntsic-Cartierville is a beautiful, affluent and recreational borough bordered on its North side by the Riviere-des-Prairies called the Back River in English.
+Ahuntsic-Cartierville is a beautiful, affluent and recreational borough bordered on its North side by the Riviere-des-Prairies also called the Back River.

 Floods may happen when the snow melts in the spring, during a period of heavy rain or when a dam breaks.
 As a result, the municipal authorities are always monitoring the water levels of the Back River and having evacuation plans ready.